 Favourite Position/Technique: Spider Guard

 Team/Association: Tinguinha BJJ Academy

-He also started training Judo as a child (a martial art in which he achieved the purple belt level).
-He decided to give Jiu Jitsu a try influenced by his brother who was training at the time under “Pitoco” at an academy nearby.
-Tinguinha joined his brother and stayed in that same gym until he received his orange belt, after which he moved to a bigger school led by Jean Jacques Machado and Carlos Gracie Junior, Gracie Barra.
+Tinguinha also started training Judo as a child (a martial art in which he achieved the purple belt level).
+He decided to give Jiu Jitsu a try influenced by his brother who was training at the time under Pitoco Jordan at an academy nearby.
+Tinguinha joined his brother and stayed in that same gym until he received his orange belt, after which he moved to a bigger school led by Jean Jacques Machado and Carlos Gracie Junior, the now famous Gracie Barra.
 Training at this school, Mauricio had a chance to practice BJJ alongside some of the best fighters of his generation, today renowned coaches, such as Draculino, Roberto “Gordo”, Alexandre “Soca” and many others.

 Tiguinha’s competition record went unblemished as a blue belt, winning every competition he entered as a junior.
 When he reached purple belt at 17 years of age, at his very first fight, he tasted defeat for the first time, this defeat took a lot of wind out of Mauricio’s sails, but he did not give up and went on to have a very fruitful campaign as a purple belt.